drduh/macOS-Security-and-Privacy-Guide/README.md

 Submission of Web Extensions in Firefox is free.
 Web Extensions in Firefox most of the time are open source, although certain Web Extensions are proprietary.

 **Note** Similar to Chrome and Safari, Firefox allows account sync across multiple devices.
 While stored login passwords are encrypted, Firefox does not require a password to reveal their plain text format.
-Firefox only displays as yes/no prompt.
+Firefox only displays as a yes/no prompt.
 This is an important security issue.
 Keep that in mind if you sign in to your Firefox account from devices that do not belong to you and leave them unattended.
 The [issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1393493) has been raised among the Firefox community and hopefully will be resolved in the coming versions.

 See [drduh/config/firefox.user.js](https://github.com/drduh/config/blob/master/firefox.user.js) for additional Firefox configuration options to improve security and privacy.